VirtualSoC/vsoc-artifact/app-configuration.md

     ```shell
     sudo nginx
     ```

-  - You can test your service with your local video file.
-To stream it, install `ffmpeg`.

-    ```bash
-    sudo apt install ffmpeg
-    ```

-    And use `ffmpeg` to send it to your RTMP server.
-Find any video you like or just use the videos [here](https://drive.google.com/drive/folders/1fKdt2Vkl85X0q-GxcRm13p6N2T_ROb2d?usp=sharing) for testing. `input.mp4` is the video name.
-Change it to the file name you actually use.

-    ```bash
-    ffmpeg -re -i input.mp4 -c:v libx264 -f flv rtmp://localhost/live/stream
-    ```

-    Now you can use video players like VLC to watch your video stream with the url `rtmp://localhost/live/stream` to check your RTMP service.

 After setting up the server, please configure the streaming settings in the livestream app.
 If the app asks for an RTMP url and a stream key, enter the url as `rtmp://SERVER-IP-ADDRESS/live`, and the stream key to be `123`.
 You can set other stream keys as well; just make sure to enter the same stream key when measuring FPS in the next section.